nathants/libaws/readme.md

 * `ensure` operations are positive assertions.
 They assert that some named infrastructure exists, and is configured correctly, creating or updating it if needed.

+  * When possible, an existing same-named resource is automatically adopted and converged to the requested configuration.

   * Positive assertions **CANNOT** remove top-level infrastructure, but **CAN** remove configuration from them.

   * Removing a `trigger`, `policy`, or `allow` **WILL** remove that from the `lambda`.